ipacheco-uy/elpaisDiff/README.md

-# NYTdiff+
+# elpaisDiff

 Based on @j-e-d's code for the twitter bot [@nyt_diff](https://twitter.com/nyt_diff).
 RSS feed fetching added for @xuv's twitter bot [@lesoir_diff](https://twitter.com/lesoir_diff)

 [Twitter keys](https://dev.twitter.com/) are needed.
-[NYT API](http://developers.nytimes.com/) key for the "Top Stories V2" are needed for The New York Times.
-An RSS Url is needed for [Le Soir](http://lesoir.be) or any other news website.
+An RSS Url list is needed for any news website you want to track.

 Installation
 ------------
-+ The [phantomjs](http://phantomjs.org/) binary needs to be installed and the path updated in the run_diff.sh file.
++ The [chrome driver](https://chromedriver.chromium.org/) binary needs to be installed and in the path.
 + `pip install -r requirements.txt`